-Although he’s been a professional computer geek for over 25 years, his first love has always been writing, and he has written a regular opinion piece for the Foxboro Reporter since 1996.
+Although he’s been a professional senior software engineer for various fortune 500 companies for over 30 years, his first love has always been writing, and he has written a regular opinion piece for the Foxboro Reporter since 1996 to 2019.
 Since 2006 he has also been writing for the Boston City Paper.
 Much of his published writing (and other strange things) can be found on his blog at robertxgillis.com.

 Foxboro Jaycees annual awards received: